pschank/losebot/README.md

 The program requires python version 3+, which on a mac you can install with `brew install python3` (assuming `homebrew` already installed).
 For a more automated approach, use `direnv`, for which a dotfile already exists.

 It also requires the [selenium](https://pypi.org/project/selenium/) to support stateful web browsing, which allows losebot to log into your loseit account.
-The command to install selenium is:
+The command to install  dependencies is:

-`python setup.py install` or manually via `pip install selenium`
+`pip install --target build --upgrade .`

 The command to run losebot is: